corcor27/Introduction_to_R/_episodes/15-Vectors-R.md

 teaching: 15
 exercises: 5
 questions:
-- "How do we deal with many variables?"
+- "How do we mange many variables efficiently?"
 objectives:
 - "Be able to declare, manipulate, and address vectors."
 - "Understand the process and role of vectorisation."